Quick Start for Schema Management on Confluent Cloud¶

 flag withconfluent schema-registry schema create

 .
-To learn more about schema references, see Schema References in the Confluent Platform documentation.
+To learn more about schema references, see Schema references.
 You can also create schema references from the web UI.You must specify a schema format type as one of

 , and then supply a schema that conforms to the syntax for that type.
 To learn more about development using these schema formats, see Schema Formats, Serializers, and Deserializers in the Confluent Platform documentation, the JSON Schema project documentation, the Apache Avro® specification, and the Google Developer documentation on Protocol Buffers.You can also create a schema from the web UI.
 To do so, select an environment and cluster, select a topic, then click the Schema tab for that topic.
 Select a schema format type (for this example, Avro), paste the schema (such as the